Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/brush/introduction.rst

 The following standard selection operations are supported:

 - :kbd:`RMB` -- Single faces.
 Use :kbd:`Shift-RMB` to select multiple.
-- :kbd:`A` -- All faces, also to de-select.
+- :kbd:`A` -- All faces, also to deselect.
 - :kbd:`B` -- Box selection.
 - :kbd:`C` -- Circle select with brush.
 - :kbd:`L` -- Pick linked (under the mouse cursor).